Polyksena/praktikum-eng/games_success/README.md

 The online store sells computer games all over the world.
 Historical data of game sales, user and expert ratings, genres and platforms are available from open sources.

-The project has data up to 2016, and I have to plan a campaign for 2017.
-I have to develope the principle of working with data, which can be applied in any other year.
+The project has data up to 2016, and I had to plan a campaign for 2017.
+I had to develope the principle of working with data, which could be applied in any other year.

 # Task